Is Trade Policy Driving The Market Off a Cliff?

 - The Nasdaq: -3.47%

 As of this writing on Tuesday morning, stocks had bounced back and were trading in the green, after China withdrew efforts to devalue its currency.
 China “blinked” first.
-But the damage was done…and the dangerous game continues.
+But the damage was done…and the dangerous game of chicken continues.

 For several months, Wall Street traders have assumed that President Trump is bluffing about trade sanctions against China and that somehow, his belligerent rhetoric is a negotiating tactic.
 I’ve consistently warned readers that the trade war is very real and won’t end anytime soon.
 The investment herd often succumbs to self-delusion.
 You need to face reality.